Entities

 })

-The @Fields.cuid decorator tells Remult to automatically generate a short random id using the cuid library.
+The @Fields.id decorator tells Remult to automatically generate a unique id using crypto.randomUUID().
 This value can't be changed after the entity is created.

 TIP